MileHacker Logo

 • Vacation Rentals and Apartment Options

-• Homestay and Community-Based Tourism Opportunities
+• Homestays and Community-based-Based Tourism Opportunities

 No designated public camping sites exist on Miyajima island.
 Camping is generally not permitted.